CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Cluster_Cleanup/Manual_Cluster_Cleanup_Guide.md

 #### S3 Buckets

-* Similarly, **_don't_** delete any S3 buckets which doesn't have the interop testing prefix mentioned above (there may be reserved resources for internal use)
+* Similarly, **_don't_** delete any S3 bucket which doesn't have the interop testing prefix mentioned above (there may be reserved resources for internal use)

 ### Cleanup resources by cluster identified